-Extensive measures have been taken to protect Leonardo da Vinci's Cenacolo (Last Supper) fresco from further damage.
-To ensure that the fresco is kept at room temperature, admission has been restricted to a maximum of 25 visitors at any one time since the 1999 reopening.
+Extensive measures have been implemented to protect the Last Supper fresco from further exposure.
+To ensure that the fresco be kept at room temperature, since restoration the visitor intake has been restricted to a group of 25 admitted.

 Last Supper Audioguide